deblagoj/deblagoj.github.io/_posts/2020-04-19-its time for change.markdown

 USA is (still) a cradle of innovation, land of opportunity and brave.
 This is where USA excels in the world.
 Failing at the basic and not admitting is a problem.

 I am not a communist or socialist.
 On the contrary I am deep believer in capitalism, individualism, competition and free market.
 That said I believe that in 22 century we need more humanism, solidarity and cooperation.
 More altruism and less greed, more love and less hate.
-This is was USA needs to be great again.
+This is what USA needs to be great again.

 <iframe width="560" height="315" src="http://www.youtube.com/embed/eXvBjCO19QY?rel=0" frameborder="0" allowfullscreen></iframe>